shabeebrp/shrienk-url/README.md

-# shrienk-url
+# shrink-url
-Shrienkifies the long URL of the Application
+This service will shrink the URL provided to it.